How Great Hires Transform Organizations: Rapid Turnaround Lessons Learned – Part 2

 • Curt Cignetti arrived at Indiana from James Madison University, a Group of Five program that had only recently moved up to the Football Bowl Subdivision (FBS), with most of his recent success happening outside the traditional Power Five spotlight.
 In an industry obsessed with young coordinators at Alabama, Georgia, or Ohio State, a 60‑something head coach from JMU was not the fashionable choice.
 [11][10] That is, even though he was one of the first assistants of the legendary Coach Saban.[17]

-The pattern is consistent: Force multipliers exist in blind spots—overlooked markets, forgotten industries, unconventional career paths.
+The pattern is consistent: Force multipliers exist in blind spots, overlooked markets, forgotten industries, and unconventional career paths.
 Your competitors aren’t looking there because they’re all looking at the same obvious places.

 They Are Available at a “Discount”